isomerpages/moe-etd-tflb/pages/privacy.md

 8. “Government Agency” refers to an Organ of State, Ministry, Department or Statutory Board.

-9.    ”Non-Government entity” refers to a person other than a Government Agency.
+9. “Non-Government entity” refers to a person other than a Government Agency.

 10. “Personal data” shall have the same meaning as its definition in the Personal Data Protection Act 2012 (No. 26 of 2012).